Code-4-Community/learning-resources/docs/jumpstart/dictionary.md

 programs used to help build/check/do something to your code), rebuild, deal with dependencies, and manage your project.
 - [Maven Homepage](https://maven.apache.org/)

+### Method

+- A function tied to a particular class.

 ### Node